 In this hiking guide, we’re going to detail the four main trail options.
 But, in particular, we’ll focus on the shortened Sant Elm to La Trapa trail version and explain why this is a good option.
 On top of that, we’ll talk about everything else you need to know about hiking to La Trapa from Sant Elm.
 We’ll also include information about where to stay and eat in Sant Elm as well as how to visit the island of Sa Dragonera itself.

-If you’d like to see footage of the shortened Sant Elm to La Trapa hike, please watch the video below.
-For your convenience, when you press play on our Mallorca hiking video, it’ll start at the section showing this hike.
+If you’d like to see footage of the shortened Sant Elm to La Trapa hike, please watch our Mallorca hiking video.

 For information about the nine best hikes in Mallorca, read our Mallorca hiking guide.